-We hope you all had a pleasant summer holiday.
-The new term has got off to a great start, and we would like to thank you all for making sure all children are wearing the correct uniform, and have come to school ready to learn.
-Can we also request that children have their Raving Readers books in school each day so we keep our reward charts up to day and get prizes out to them as soon as possible.
+We hope you all had a pleasant break.
+The new academic year has got off to a great start, and we would like to thank you all for making sure all children are wearing the correct uniform, and have come to school ready to learn.
+We request that children have their Raving Readers books in school each day so that we keep our reward charts up to day and get prizes awarded as soon as possible.
+This includes the activities in the Raving Reader books, which need to be completed in the back of their homework books.
+Some children have already completed all 20, so keep up the good work!